How to Become a Medical Assistant in Indiana

 Career Outlook and Salary Expectations for Medical Assistants in Indiana

-Working as a Medical Assistant in Ohio
+Working as a Medical Assistant in Indiana

 While medical assistants are needed everywhere, the best cities to find work as a medical assistant in Indiana are Indianapolis, Gary and Evansville.
 In 2017, the BLS reported that Indianapolis employed 4,310 medical assistants, Gary employed 1,720 and Evansville employed 1,000 in the field.
 The highest paid Indiana medical assistants in 2017 worked in Muncie, with a mean hourly income of $16.18 and mean annual income of $33,650.
 Muncie pay rates are above the national average for medical assistants.